Welcome to University Student Housing!

 Health Code

-Students are expected to abide by all health code rules and regulations
+Students are expected to abide by Gallatin County Health Code rules and regulations

 Meal Plan Privileges

-Valid meal plan holders may take one bagel, piece of fruit, one ice cream novelty or dessert to go.
-Sandwiches, pizza, burgers and all other food items are not allowed to be taken out of the dining commons without a dining hall provided to-go box.
+Valid meal plan holders may take one bagel, one piece of fruit, one ice cream novelty, or one dessert to go.
+Sandwiches, pizza, burgers, and all other food items are not allowed to be taken out of the dining commons without a dining hall provided to-go box.
 At times when take-away or grab n’ go options are available, students must abide by posted guidelines and direction from staff.

 Decorations & Room Displays